-An ACOG Junior Fellow is an ob-gyn resident or recent graduate of an approved program.
+An ACOG Junior Fellow is an resident or recent graduate of an approved program in obstetrics and gynecology.
 Junior Fellow membership is available to residents in the United States, Canada, Mexico, Latin American Sections (Central America, Argentina, Chile, Colombia, Dominican Republic, Ecuador, and Peru) and the West Indies.

 To be a Junior Fellow, you must have:

 - Current participation in an approved residency in obstetrics and gynecology, or successful completion of such a program, provided it is within 8 years from the end of the candidate's residency